-What is the Distributed ReStart project?
+What was the Distributed ReStart project?

 - natural gas turbines